 By understanding your domain’s strengths and weaknesses, you can better determine which content is best for your business.

-Once your project plan is solidified, refer back to your KOB analysis to adjust the scope.
-This is the amount of time you’ll need to effectively create each piece of content.
-For example, interactive content such as a calculator will likely take more time than a simple SEO post.
+After solidifying your project plan, refer back to your KOB analysis to adjust the scope.
+This is the time you’ll need to effectively create each piece of content.
+For example, interactive content such as a calculator will likely take longer than a simple SEO post.

 Top Keyword